peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>stream</i>: A readable data stream.

  * <i>bytesCount</i>: The length, in bytes, of the string.
-If this is less than 0, this unction will read until the end of the stream.
+If this is less than 0, this function will read until the end of the stream.

  * <i>builder</i>: A string builder object where the resulting string will be stored.

- * <i>replace</i>: If true, replaces invalid encoding with the replacement character U+FFFD).
-If false, stops processing when an unpaired surrogate code point s seen.
+ * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U+FFFD).
+If false, stops processing when an unpaired surrogate code point is seen.

 <b>Return Value:</b>

-0 if the entire string was read without errors, -1 if the string is not alid UTF-8 and <i>replace</i>
+0 if the entire string was read without errors, -1 if the string is not valid UTF-8 and <i>replace</i>
 is false, or -2 if the end of the stream was reached before the last haracter was read completely (which is only the case if <i>bytesCount</i>
 is 0 or greater).